Syangja District: Economy

 Putalibazar is the headquarters of the district, but Waling is the financial capital of Syangja.
 Syangja district is known for orange cultivation, and it is the largest producer of oranges in Nepal.
 Orange cultivation is an important part of the local economy, serving as the main cash crop of the district and contributing significantly to the livelihood of its residents.
+Syangja is one of Nepal’s emerging districts for coffee production, with locally grown coffee being supplied to national and export markets.
+Remittances play a vital role in the district’s economy, as a substantial portion of the working-age population is employed abroad or in urban centers of Nepal.
+Small-scale trade, local markets, and cottage industries such as agro-processing, handicrafts, and traditional weaving support the non-agricultural sector.

+Hydropower projects and improved road connectivity have gradually expanded economic opportunities, while tourism related to religious sites, trekking routes, and rural homestays is developing at a modest pace.

 Transportation

 Syangja is connected to Pokhara and Bhairahawa, two of the most prominent cities in Western Nepal, via the Siddhartha Highway.
 The highway enters this district from Kubhinde in the north and exits to Ramdi in Palpa District in the south.

 Hydroelectricity

 Kaligandaki A Hydroelectric Power Station, producing 144 MW.

 The Kaligandaki A Hydroelectric Power Station built on the Kali Gandaki River is the largest hydroelectric project in Nepal, with an installed capacity of 144 MW.
 Besides the Kaligandaki A, Aadhikhola hydroelectric and some other, smaller, hydroelectric projects have been started in this district.

-Of all the districts in Nepal, Syangja is one of the few districts in the country that does not suffer from the problem of loadshedding, or scheduled electric outages, while the nation suffers hours of loadshedding each day.
+Of all the districts in Nepal, Syangja was one of the fewest districts in the country that does not suffer from the problem of loadshedding, or scheduled electric outages, while the nation suffered hours of loadshedding each day during peak of loadshedding era in Nepal.